msahinnnn/BlogSite.API/README.md

 - With the RabbitMQ system, Create, Update and Delete requests from WebAPI were distributed to Consumers with MassTransit.
 - Generic cache services and generic repository using Dapper were used.
 - Incoming requests were handled with services made in MassTransit consumers.

+Test:
+- Unit tests were written using XUnit Framework and FakeItEasy.Test: